zikula/core/UPGRADE-1.3.6.md

 how module classes should look like:

 Controllers:
-  - Named like Foo\Controller\UserController
+  - Named like `FooModule\Controller\UserController`
-  - Stored in Foo/Controller/UserController.php
+  - Stored in `FooModule/Controller/UserController.php`
   - Example:

         <?php